 We have enjoyed your super homework Year 3!

 At Northmead we use a reading scheme called Accelerated Reader.
 Children are assessed to determine their reading ability, and can then choose from a range of recommended titles at their reading level.
 The children will be told which ‘colour’ band they are reading.
 All books are kept in the library and children will find appropriate books by finding the correct coloured sticker on the books.
 Once they have finished a book, they complete an online quiz to check that they have read and understood it, and then are given a further list of recommended titles to choose from.

 Children can build their reading skills and stamina, and are not put off by books that are too basic or too demanding for them.
 They also have fun completing quizzes and earning points along the way.
 Struggling readers are well supported, and high achievers are encouraged to read books that really engage and challenge them.
 Teachers can track children’s progress book by book, and tailor recommendations to a child’s individual needs.
 Above all, children are highly motivated and inspired by successful reading.

-Children will be able to change their reading book during their time-tabled library session, between 8.30 and 8.50 or after school.
+Children will be able to change their reading book during their time-tabled library session, between 8.30 and 8.50, at lunchtime or staright after school.

 We ask parents to listen to their children read frequently at home, at least three times weekly.
 The children must hand in their reading record every Monday.

 Your child needs to read 3 times a week to an adult for 10 - 15 minutes; this should include some discussion and questioning time.
 The adult must sign the reading record.

 Children will bring home a weekly practise sheet which will note the words that your child needs to learn.
 These words will be taken from their spelling lessons, as well as key words from elsewhere that their teacher feels they are misspelling and need to practise.
 The children will have a weekly test, the results of which will be noted on their homework sheet so you can keep a check on your child's progress.